Scobalula/Husky/README.md

 * Call of Duty: World at War
 * Call of Duty: Black Ops
 * Call of Duty: Black Ops 2
+* Call of Duty: Black Ops 3
 * Call of Duty: Advanced Warfare
 * Call of DUty: World War 2
 * Call of Duty: Modern Warfare Remastered

-**Call of Duty: Black Ops 3 will never be supported, to avoid people ripping custom maps, etc.**

 ### Downloading/Using Husky